 Figure 10.10.1-4 shows an example signaling flow for RRC Transfer in case of the forwarding of the MCG failure information from the UE:

-1. When the UE sends MCGFailureInformation over SRB3, it sends it to the SN in a container called ULInformationTransferMRDC as specified in TS 38.331 [4].
+1. When the UE sends MCGFailureInformation over SRB3, it sends it to the SN in a container within ULInformationTransferMRDC as specified in TS 38.331 [4].

 2. The SN initiates the RRC Transfer procedure, in which it transfers the received MCGFailureInformation as an octet string.